Mhm0ud/strapi-example/README.md

 # Strapi application

-This is an expamle App, we are going to use to demonstrate the deployment process using AWS CloudFormation to setup the CI/CD.
+This is an expamle App, we are going to use it to demonstrate how to deploy your app using AWS CloudFormation template and setup the CI/CD pipeline.